 - Enter your details.

-- Verify your information by entering the OTP you receive on your registered mobile number.
+- Verify your information by entering the OTP you received on your registered mobile number.

 - Access your credit score and report.